randreshg/apxm/README.md

 - `capabilities`, `tools`, `execpolicy`: declare available external actions and sandboxing policies.

 The driver instantiates each backend, registers them with the LLM registry, and sets defaults.
 Ollama endpoints skip API-key validation; cloud providers must provide `api_key`.

+**MVP note**: for now we assume a single default backend/model.
+The runtime can register multiple backends, but the DSL does not yet expose per-operation model selection.

+See `docs/getting_started.md` for ready-to-copy examples (Ollama cloud, OpenAI, Gemini).

 ---